-- Flip the script – I mentioned in tip #1 to keep introductions away from the over-flogged ‘name, title, topic’ formula, but the ‘name, title, pun’ formula can break the mould in a funny way.
+- Flip the script – I mentioned in tip #1 to keep introductions away from the over-flogged ‘name, title, topic’ formula, but the ‘name, title, pun’ formula can funnily break the mould.
 Check out below what I mean…

 My name is (name), I am a (title) and (pun).

 My name is Chris, I’m an astronomer and lately my whole career has been looking up.